borntofrappe/project-euler/004 - Largest Palindrome Product/README.md

 }
 ```

 As stated in the comment, the logic is far from developed.
-Consider for instance, and as an extreme case `3*2`.
+Consider for instance, and as an extreme case, `3*2`.
 This is a value that is tested, and tested for nothing.
 With a series of `break` statements, we can improve the structure of the loops so that:

 - the inner loop stops running if the product is already less than the palindrome